Daishōhō Kiyohiro

-Daishōhō Kiyohiro (大翔鵬 清洋) is a Mongolian professional sumo wrestler from Ulaanbaatar.
-He began his professional sumo career in 2013 at the age of eighteen.
-His highest rank to date has been maegashira 9.
-He wrestles for the Oitekaze stable.
+Daishōhō Kiyohiro (大翔鵬 清洋) is a Mongolian former professional sumo wrestler from Ulaanbaatar.
+He began his professional sumo career in 2013 at the age of eighteen and retired in February 2026.
+He wrestled for Oitekaze stable and his highest rank was maegashira 9.

 Early life and education

 Shijirbayar spent his childhood in Ulaanbaatar and was a good student, but was sent to Japan to study after his fourth grade year, with his mother wishing for him to get a better education.
 While at this new school he discovered sumo and started wrestling.
-After showing an aptitude for sumo, by junior high school he was asked by fellow Mongolian rikishi Sensho to join Shikihide stable but chose to stay in school.
+After showing an aptitude for sumo, by junior high school he was asked by fellow Mongolian rikishi Senshō to join Shikihide stable but chose to stay in school.
 In high school he was introduced to Oitekaze Oyakata who then took him into Oitekaze stable.
 His shikona of Daishōhō was derived from his stablemaster, with the hō kanji coming from yokozuna Taihō and Hakuhō.